nypl-spacetime/express-pg-oauth/README.md

     npm install --save nypl-spacetime/express-pg-oauth

-Afterwards, run the SQL queries in [`tables.sql`](tables.sql) in the database you are going to use for your project.
+Afterwards, run the SQL queries in [`oauth-tables.sql`](oauth-tables.sql) in the database you are going to use for your project.

 Now, you can set your Express app to use express-pg-oauth as middleware: